Simon Industrial and Professional Fellowships

 - The value of each Fellowship will be determined by the awarding committee, having consideration to the experience and qualifications of the persons elected and the activity proposed.
 In addition, the awarding committee will take into consideration the employment circumstances of each person appointed and where relevant, would expect to receive written assurances that leave of absence would be granted by the candidate's employer.
 In each case, the committee will agree the level of approved expenses.

 - Staff salary costs are not eligible for funding as part of the Fellowship.
-A day rate, commensurate with the experience and qualifications of the Fellow and appropriate to the project, is eligible for consideration (may be subject to NI/tax deductions).
+If the Fellow is employed in the private or public sector, their employer must be supportive and committed to the Fellowships and will continue to pay their salary.
+Where a proposed Fellow is self-employed or working in the third sector, a day rate commensurate with the experience and qualifications of the Fellow and appropriate to the project, is eligible for consideration (may be subject to NI/tax deductions).
 Other eligible costs include reasonable travel expenses, and limited research expenses (e.g. consumables).

 - Each application for a Fellowship must provide the following information, prepared by the nominating academic liaising with the prospective fellow: